-On May 24, 2012, the Commission authorized a General Lease - Recreational Use to George Fouad Boutros, as Trustee of the Boutros Family Trust dated May 23, 2000 for an existing pier and two mooring buoys (Item C02, May 24, 2012).
-The lease expired on May 23, 2022.
-The Applicant is applying for a General Lease - Recreational Use for the use and maintenance of an existing pier and two mooring buoys.
-On November 30, 2021, the Applicant registered both moorings with TRPA (Registration No. 11009).
+On October 19, 2017, the Commission authorized an assignment and amendment of lease and revision of rent to Alan P. Phillips and Genia S. Phillips (Item C11, October 19, 2017).
+The lease expired on January 28, 2023.
+The Applicant is applying for a General Lease - Recreational Use for the use and maintenance of existing facilities.
+On February 6, 2020, the Applicant registered moorings with TRPA (Registration No. 10280).

-The pier and two mooring buoys have existed for many years at this location.
-The pier is built on pilings.
-The topography in the immediate area around the pier is flat with fine sands and is navigable without access to the ramp.
-Public access for pedestrians and lake-related activities are available at varying water levels underneath the pier within the Public Trust easement.
+The pier, boat lift, and two mooring buoys have existed for many years at this location.
+The topography is rocky, with a mixture of small boulders and small pebbles.
+Boulders do not block access around the pier, and the shoreline is accessible for pedestrians.
+The applicant's residence dock exists within the public easement; however the location is traversable.
+The pier is built on pilings, and public access for pedestrians and lake-related activities is available at varying water levels underneath the pier within the Public Trust easement.
 The buoys are located directly lakeward of the upland property and occupy a relatively small area of the lake.

-The pier and two mooring buoys are privately owned and maintained and facilitate recreational boating.
+The pier, boat lift, and two mooring buoys are privately owned and maintained and facilitate recreational boating.
 Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
 (Pub.
 Resources Code, § 6503.5.)

 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
 The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
 Upon termination of the lease, the lessee may be required to remove all improvements from state land and restore the lease premises to their original condition.

 The proposed lease requires the lessee to insure the lease premises and indemnify the State for any liability incurred as a result of the lessee's activities thereon.
 The lease also requires the payment of annual rent to compensate the people of the State for the occupation of the public land involved.